mike-1234-g/mlops_projet/README.md

 # MLOps Project: Predicting House Prices

 ## Objective
-The goal of this project is to predict house purchase prices for the years 2021 to 2023 based on a database containing house characteristics and their purchase prices between 1992 and 2020.
+The goal of this project is to predict house purchase prices for the years 2021 to 2023 based on a database containing house characteristics and their purchase prices between 1992 and 2022.
+With this project, we are simulating a production environnement by updating our models based on the newer data.
+Starting with the data between 1992 and 2020, we are training a model that will predict houses prices for 2021.
+We repeat the operations to train a new model on data between 1992 and 2021 to predict 2022 and so on for the prediction of year 2023.
+We are using mlflow to track and store our models over the year.
+It also allow us to get back the exact models we trained to make the predictions.

 ## Installation and Usage
-1. **Set Up Environment**: create a *.env* file where you instantiate variable called "working_directory" that specifies the path to the mlops project for example : *working_directory = "<absolute/path/to/the/project>/mlops_projet"*
+1. **Set Up Environment**: create a *.env* file where you instantiate a variable called "working_directory" that specifies the path to the mlops project for example : *working_directory = "<absolute/path/to/the/project>/mlops_projet"*
 2. **Create a virtual environment and install dependencies**:
    ```bash